jkquigley/jkquigley/README.md

 My intersets in mathematics lie mostly within numerical analysis.
 I spent much of my final year at Edinburgh working on a group project titled _Numerical Methods for Solving the Advection Equation_.
 The source code can be found [here](https://github.com/kquigley29/numerate).
 Together with this, I have taken courses in numerical methods for linear algebra, ordinary differential equations and partial differential equations.
 On the other hand, I have enjoyed pure mathematics courses in differential equations, linear analysis, differential geomerty, complex analysis, and number theory.

-If you would like to get in contact please email me at [keaneq@protonmail.com](mailto:keaneq@protonmail.com).
+If you would like to get in contact please [email](mailto:keaneq@protonmail.com) me.